Introduction

 Search for:

-Label that is easy to read
+- Label that is easy to read

-Name in botany
+- Name in botany

-Information about the country or source
+- Information about the country or source

-Note on pure oil
+- Note on pure oil

-A merchant you can trust
+- A merchant you can trust

 3. Expecting Instant Life Change

-But it is not a magic fix.
+But this is not a magic fix.

-It supports your routine.
+It will support your routine.

 4. Ignoring Personal Preference